yabuchan/ansible-kubernetes-ha-cluster/README.md

  - CentOS 7
  - RHEL 7.2+ (Only tested on CentOS 7)

+Note: Do not install libraries such as docker or firewalld manually, which may cause version dependency errors.

 4. Ansible is installed on your laptop.
 ```
 pip install epel-release ansible